 If you need to bring a support person with you, you do not have to tell us why they have to be with you, just that “I need this person with me.”

-If it is hard for you to meet privately with persons of the opposite sex, you can just tell us you would like to meet with a woman/man.
+If it is hard for you to meet privately with persons of a different gender, please tell us the gender of the person you would like to meet with.

 If you have limited vision we can give you documents in large print, Braille, an audio version of the document or the format that works best for you.